seandalaiocht/seandalaiocht.github.io/_posts/2015-7-5-Hidden-Lives-of-Baltimores-Irish-Immigrants.md

 <!--more-->

-note: the following content was retrieved from an internet archive as the original source is no longer available.

 ## Hidden Lives of Baltimore's Irish Immigrants Unearthed for First Time in Urban Archaeology

 An archaeological team from the University of Maryland is unearthing a unique picture of the Baltimore-area's early Irish immigrants - of city children taught to read and write at home before widespread public education and child labor laws, as well as insular rural residents who resisted assimilation for one hundred years.